 “We’re excited to have the privilege to work with beginning teachers across the state of North Carolina,” said NC State College of Education Dean Mary Ann Danowitz.
 “Early literacy instruction is very complex work, particularly in high-need school districts.
 We know that with intensive induction support, beginning teachers improve their instruction and are more likely to stay in the profession.
 By helping beginning teachers to implement evidence-based instruction, this work will have a positive impact on their current and future students’ literacy learning opportunities.”

-As a pilot initiative, Wolfpack WORKS (Ways to Optimize Reading/Writing for Kids Statewide) will provide literacy-specific, intensive induction support to first-year teachers in grades K-2 who work in about 15 high-need school districts in North Carolina.
+As a pilot initiative, Wolfpack WORKS (Ways to Optimize Reading/Writing for Kids Statewide) will provide literacy-specific, intensive induction support to first-year and second-year teachers in grades K-2 who work in about 15 high-need school districts in North Carolina.
 The program will incorporate blended professional development, literacy-specific coaching and resources that beginning K-2 teachers need to implement effective classroom literacy instruction, particularly in high-need elementary schools.